I-5-3-21.National Adjudication Team Instructions

 Notes are in the HACPS;

-An analysis was completed and uploaded to the private section of the claim(s) file;
+An analysis was completed in the General Notes section of HACPS;

 If applicable, ME or VE interrogatory responses are in the claim(s) file and need to be proffered to the claimant and appointed representative, if any; and